acolinisi/hpsc/README-scs.md

     $ make PROF=zebu zebu-hpps

-A single unstriped image in binary format will be created at (note: this one must be loaded into both DDRs): `bld/prof/zebu/zebu/mem.bin`.
+A single unstriped image in binary format (that must be loaded into each of the stripped DDR banks by Zebu) will be created at: `bld/prof/zebu/zebu/mem.bin`.

-As an alternative, to build *striped* set of memory images for DDR0 and DDR1 in binary format (note: both images must be loaded into their respective DDRs):

-    make PROF=zebu bld/prof/zebu/zebu/prof.hpps.ddr.x.bin

-In both of the above targets the extension `.bin` can be replaced with `.vhex` for generating images in Verilog-H textual hex format.

 The `zebu-hpps` target builds the target software binaries as a prerequisite, or they can be built explicitly: